 4) A concatenated ISUP NRN and DN are carried concatenated in the Called Party Number IE and the NumberPortabilityInfo parameter.

 5) When a Gatekeeper receives an ARQ or LRQ and determines that the destination number is ported out of the network and it may wish to invoke number portability Query on Release (QoR) procedures (as specified in Annex C/Q.769.1).
 In such cases, the Gatekeeper must respond with ARJ or LRJ that contains a reject reason of genericDataReason.
 The Gatekeeper should include the genericData of the ARJ/LRJ that contains the NumberPortabilityGenericData with the numberPortabilityRejectReason.
-The numberPortabilityRejectReason now will have a value of qorPortedAddress (=1).
+The numberPortabilityRejectReason now will have a value of qorPortedNumber (=1).
 This maps to the ISUP release cause value = #14 (QoR: ported number) as specified in Addendum 1/Q.850.

 4.2 ISUP-to-H.225 Ingress Interworking